atomstudiosfr/atomstudiosfr/readme.md

 # Atom Studios Homepage

-This repository generates the https://atomstudios.fr website.
+This repository generates the https://atomstudios.fr and https://atomservices.fr website.